Targeted Immunisation Thresholds for the Contact Process on Power-Law Trees: Overview

 \subsection{Branching random walk and supermartingale}

-A well-known upper-bound for the contact process is obtained by replacing every infection event by the creation of a new ``particle of infection'' that further evolves independently as every other particles.
-We then obtain a simple branching random walk upper bounding the contact process, and in which several ``particles of infection'' can independently coexist on a single vertex.
-Using this upper bound, we can easily show that: \begin{itemize} \item On a network with degrees strictly less than $1/\lambda$, the total number of infected particles is a subcritical branching process, whose expectation decays exponentially. \item On a tree with degrees strictly less than $1+1/4\lambda^2$, the associated branching process does not survive locally, and thus there is no local survival of the contact process. \end{itemize} Another relatively standard technique lies in defining supermartingales associated to the contact process, for example as in Lemma 5.1(i) of \cite{mountford2013metastable}, and in particular the process
+It is classical to interpret the contact process as a particle system, and say there is a particle at site $x$ if the site/individual $x$ is infected.
+In this interpretation, particles are killed at rate $1$ (by recovery of the individual), and give birth with rate $\lambda$ to a new particle at each neighbouring site... with the constraint that the number of particles at each site is bounded by 1 (so giving birth to a particle at an already occupied site has actually no effect).
+If we remove this constraint and allow multiple particles to coexist at each site, we then obtain a simple branching random walk upper bounding the contact process.
+This point-of-view is for example explored in detail in \cite[Part I.4]{liggett1999stochastic}.
+The advantage of this upper bound is of course that the branching random walk is often easier to study as the particles now evolve independently.
+In particular, \begin{itemize} \item On a network with degrees strictly less than $\frac{1}{\lambda}$, the total number of infected particles is a subcritical branching process, whose expectation decays exponentially.
+On the contrary, if the degrees are strictly larger than $\frac{1}{\lambda}$, then the branching random walk is supercritical and has a positive probability of surviving forever (possibly only weakly/globally). \item On the star graph $S_k$ with one central vertex and $k$ leaves, the branching random walk is subcritical if $k< 1/\lambda^2$ but survives (with positive probability) if $k>1/\lambda^2$. \item On a tree with degrees strictly less than $1+\frac{1}{4\lambda^2}$, the branching random walk upper bound does not survive locally \cite[Theorem 4.8(d)]{liggett1999stochastic}, and thus there is no local survival of the contact process (that is, after some finite time the root will stay healthy forever).
+On the contrary, on a tree with all degrees strictly larger than $1+\frac{1}{4\lambda^2}$, there is strong/local survival. \end{itemize} Another relatively standard technique lies in defining supermartingales associated to the contact process, for example as in Lemma 5.1(i) of \cite{mountford2013metastable}, and in particular the process

 for any choice of a particular vertex $y$, on a tree with vertex degrees bounded by $1/8\lambda^2$.
 The two techniques are however closely related: on a tree with degrees bounded by $1/8\lambda^2$, an easy way to prove that the branching random walk mentioned above will not survive locally is just to associate a supermartingale similar to $M^y$, but with $\xi_t(x)$ replaced by the number of particles of the branching random walk located in $x$.